mandigiri-karthik/NEWS_AI_AGENT/README.md

 Impact:
 News_AI_Agent is poised to transform the news industry by reducing the time and effort required for news production while maintaining high standards of accuracy and reliability.
 This project is a testament to the potential of AI in enhancing journalistic practices and delivering timely, relevant news to the audience.

+Contact:
-Contact For any questions or inquiries, please contact @ karthikmandigiri@gmail.com
+For any questions or inquiries, please contact 📧 karthikmandigiri@gmail.com